There is no question that Denver is one of the coolest cities in the United States. And these amazing day trips from Denver add to the city’s appeal!

 The charming mountain town of Evergreen is surrounded by alpine meadows and is a great Denver day trip option to experience a fun and rustic atmosphere.

-Packed with shops, spas, galleries, eateries, museums (like the Hiwan Homestead Museum), downtown Evergreen has so much to discover.
+Packed with shops, spas, galleries, eateries, and museums (like the Hiwan Homestead Museum), downtown Evergreen has so much to discover.

 But there is definitely more to the town than just its center!
 Evergreen Lake offers ice skating in winter while being a great place for boating, paddle boarding, picnicking, and hosting concerts during the summer months.